 The course is based on a blended learning model.

-There will be three presence modules.
-An introductory 12/12 seminar (Module 1) where the students will be introduced to the course, key operational level concepts and critical thinking.
-Two further five-day presence modules will cover the key elements of operational art, joint operations and operational planning.
+• An introductory 12/12 seminar (Module 1) where the students will be introduced to the course, key operational level concepts and critical thinking.

 During the distance learning periods, the students are expected to study and learn by reading the assigned curriculum thoroughly, watch the relevant video lectures, and engage with assigned questions and tasks.
 In these periods, the students will write individual papers and participate in online group discussions and work collectively to complete a group assignment.